BiscottiMuncher/FogStuff/Scripts/Snapins/Readme.md

 Script to change HP Bios Password

 Takes in two arguments 'Current PW' 'New PW' Must Use Single Quotes ''
-Example: ./ChangeBIOSPwFinal.ps1 'password' 'new_pass'
+- Example: ./ChangeBIOSPwFinal.ps1 'password' 'new_pass'

 Requirements:
-- HP.ClientManagement be installed
+- HP.ClientManagement be installed (See Installer Folder)
 - New password cannot be blank or ''
 - New password Must be more than 8 characters